-The Diocese of Salisbury Working for Justice

-Introduction Net Zero and our Climate commitment
+The Diocese of Salisbury Working for Justice Net Zero and our Climate commitment

+Introduction

 What is our Vision?

 How are we achieving the Vision?
 Ministry Formation

 Lay Ministry

 The Archbishop's Mission Giving and Fundraising

-Supporting Parishes Property
+Supporting Parishes Posses and the

-Work of the Church Buildings Team
+Work of the Church Buildings Team Property

 Growing Faith Our Schools

 Sundans Partnership

 Safeguarding Cathedral

+Chaplaincy

-Chaplaincy Channel Islands
+Channel Islands